The Constitution of the Jesus College Boat Club

-16. A person elected to the Offices of Men's Vice-Captain; Women's Vice- Captain; Fairbairns Secretary; Men’s Lower Boats Captain; Women's Lower Boats Captain; Webmaster; Womens’ Social secretary/ies; Men’s social secretary/ies; or Welfare Officer must immediately withdraw themselves as a candidate for President.
+16. A person elected to the Offices of Men's Vice-Captain; Women's Vice- Captain; Fairbairns Secretary; Men’s Lower Boats Captain; Women's Lower Boats Captain; Webmaster; Social Secretary; or Welfare Officer must immediately withdraw themselves as a candidate for President.

 17. Voting for the President will occur immediately after all other votes using the same procedure as all other Offices

 18. If there are no candidates for an Office or if RON is selected for an Office then a by-election will take place on the following weekend for that Office using the same procedure as the Annual Election.
 If there are still no candidate for an Office, then the newly-elected committee will decide how to proceed

 19. If there is a tie between two candidates at the Annual Election or at a by-election the newly-elected committee will select between the two candidates at a Special Committee Meeting of the newly-elected committee, which should be held before they take office.